tyler-ball/chef-openstack-testing-stack/README.md

 $ cd singlestack
 $ bundle install
 $ bundle exec berks vendor cookbooks
-$ openssl rand -base64 512 | tr -d '\r\n' > .chef/openstack_data_bag_secret
 ```

 Then you'll want to add a `validation.pem` to `.chef/`.
-If you don't have one you can set up a free account at [hosted chef](https://manage.opscode.com/signup) and just jack that.
-It'll also ask for a `nodienode.pem` you can just copy the `validation.pem` to that file.
+If you don't have one you can set up a free account at
+[hosted chef](https://manage.opscode.com/signup) and just jack that.
+It'll also ask for a `jjasghar.pem` you can just
+copy the `chef-validator.pem` to that file.
+Basically edit the local `knife.rb` to fit the set up you have. :grin:
 This is all transient data and not important, it's just needs a `.pem` for chef-zero to be happy.

-You'll also want to add/create an organization for the `knife.rb`.
-It seems that the `knife data bag create` requires it.

-You'll need to create some Databags to make this work:

-You need to have some databags when you run the stackforge without the `developer_mode: true`.

 You need four databags : *user_passwords*, *db_passwords*, *service_passwords*, *secrets*.
-I have a already created the data_bags/ directory, so you shouldn't need to make them
+I have a already created
+the `data_bags/` directory, so you shouldn't need to make them, if you do something's broken.
-Each data bag need the following item to be created.

 After the data_bags are created you'll want to open up the `aio-nova.rb` or `aio-neutron.rb` to have it point to your
- `openstack_data_bag_secret` like how I did here: `/Users/jasghar/repo/singlestack/.chef/openstack_data_bag_secret'`
+ `encrypted_data_bag_secret` like how I did here: `/Users/jasghar/repo/singlestack/.chef/encrypted_data_bag_secret`

-## Kick off chef-client

 Now you should be good to start up `chef-client`!